 - The Latin term, “quid pro quo” literally mean “this for that.”
 Quid pro quo sexual harassment occurs when an employment decision is based on someone’s willingness to endure sexual conduct, advances, or requests for sexual favors.
 A single instance of quid pro quo sexual harassment is illegal.
 For example:

 - A supervisor or person of higher rank implies an employee must perform sexual favors to keep their job

 - A supervisor offers a promotion or pay raise to someone who works for them in exchange for a sexual favor

 - In the video below, part of a series from the Ad Council, a boss makes sexual advances towards a new employee, while talking to her about her role in the company.

 - More often, employees complain of experiencing a hostile work environment based on sex.
-Work-related harassment can become so “severe or pervasive” that it rises to the level of creating a hostile work environment when a person of any gender identity or sexual orientation:
+Examples of when work-related harassment can create a hostile work environment when a person of any gender identity or sexual orientation include:

 - Has to endure come-ons, unwelcomed sexual remarks, or sex-based behavior as part of their job or